-- 65. (1) Except where the Constitution provides otherwise - - (a) each province has one vote which is cast on behalf of the province by the head of its delegation; and - (b) all questions before the National Council of Provinces are agreed when at least five provinces vote in favour of the question. - (2) An Act of Parliament, enacted in accordance with the procedure established by either section 76(1) or (2), must provide for a uniform procedure in terms of which provinces confer authority on their delegations to cast votes on their behalf.
+- 65. (1) Except where the Constitution provides otherwise - - (a) each province has one vote, which is cast on behalf of the province by the head of its delegation; and - (b) all questions before the National Council of Provinces are agreed when at least five provinces vote in favour of the question. - (2) An Act of Parliament, enacted in accordance with the procedure established by either subsection

+(1) or subsection (2) of section 76[(1) or (2)], must provide for a uniform procedure in terms of which provinces confer authority on their delegations to cast votes on their behalf.